0xTheProDev/Operational-Transformation/packages/firebase-monaco/README.md

 });
 ```

-**Note**: An API documentation will shipped along with the package.
+**Note**: An API documentation will be shipped along with the package.
 This will power intellisense in the editor of your choice.

 ## Testing